-- 1. The FERR# signal is activated by an x87 FPU exception and sends an interrupt request through the PIC to the processor's INTR pin. - 2.
-During the x87 FPU interrupt service routine (exception handler) the processor will need to clear the interrupt request latch (Flip Flop #1).
+- 2. During the x87 FPU interrupt service routine (exception handler) the processor will need to clear the interrupt request latch (Flip Flop #1).
 It may also want to execute non-control x87 FPU instructions before the exception is cleared from the x87 FPU.
 For this purpose the IGNNE# must be driven low.
-Typically in the PC environment an I/O access to Port 0F0H clears the external x87 FPU exception interrupt request (FP\IRQ).
+Typically in the PC environment an I/O access to Port OFOH clears the external x87 FPU exception interrupt request (FP_IRQ).
 In the recommended circuit, this access also is used to activate IGNNE#.
-With IGNNE# active, the x87 FPU exception handler may execute any x87 FPU instruction without being blocked by an active x87 FPU exception.

-3. Clearing the exception within the x87 FPU will cause the FERR# signal to be deactivated and then there is no further need for IGNNE# to be active.
+With IGNNE# active, the x87 FPU exception handler may execute any x87 FPU instruction without being blocked by an active x87 FPU exception. - 3.
+Clearing the exception within the x87 FPU will cause the FERR# signal to be deactivated and then there is no further need for IGNNE# to be active.
 In the recommended circuit, the deactivation of FERR# is used to deactivate IGNNE#.
 If another circuit is used, the software and circuit together must assure that IGNNE# is deactivated no later than the exit from the x87 FPU exception handler.